 - Other healthcare professionals involved in the birth process

-You Have a Limited Time to File a Birth Injury Lawsuit
+You have a Limited Time to File a Cerebral Palsy Lawsuit

 You only have a limited time to take legal action, but how long you have depends on where you live or the state where your baby was born.
 Each state sets its own rules and has its deadlines.